Naila Al Atrash

 Naila Al Atrash (نائلة الأطرش), a Syrian director, film, television and theater actress, is a director in Arab theater.

 She has directed over forty major productions in the Arab World, Europe, Africa and US.
 She received the best actress award at the Carthage Film Festival for her leading role in Chronicle of the Coming Year.
 Her work was seen to encourage the public to think in ways that challenged the teachings of the Assad regime, and she left Syria in 2012.
 Currently she is a visiting assistant professor of Middle Eastern and Islamic Studies in New York University with the help of Scholars At Risk.

 Early life

 Born in Syria, Al Atrash became interested in activism as a teenager, claiming that this is when she started her membership in the communist party.
 Here, she ran into a direct conflict with her upper-class background.
 This conflict can be seen as a strong influence in her choices as a director.
 During her time in the communist party, she began to show interest in political, social, and justice issues, shaping her world view from a young age.

 Al Atrash also points to her grandfather, Sultan al-Atrash, as a source of inspiration for her work.
 As a strong Druze leader, he fought for Syrian independence from France in 1925.
-He also campaigned for a unified Arab army in order to liberate Palestine in 1948.
+He also campaigned for a unified Arab army in order to prevent the establishment of Israel in 1948.